 I am a loon, she says, spreading her wings.

 F and I gawk.
 We can’t believe our eyes.
 We can’t believe this wild creature has graced us.
 From the shadowy depths, an aristocrat.

 A cry spirals out of her throat and soars over the lapping waves.
 Its piercing soul grows my heart and thrills the air.

 Who are you? she wails.

-F turns to me for an answer, but there are no words.
-My entire being is floating, and I convulse.
-I laugh and I laugh, without a shred of reserve, I roar, from the flooding gutter of my very depths, from a place beyond the brain I didn’t know before.
+F turns to me for an answer, but I can’t find the words.
+As my entire being floats, I convulse.
+I laugh and laugh, without a shred of reserve; I roar, from the flooding gutter of my deepest depths, from a place beyond the brain I didn’t know before.

-F cracks; can’t resist the lure, he busts it out, and we all, we beasts, become a choir.
+F cracks, he can’t resist the lure.
+He bursts out, and we all, we beasts, become a choir.

-The mountains rjng.
+The mountains ring.
 The lake is a starry sky.
 Without a thought in our heads, the mystery of life is ours.